 There’s never a dull moment in Mexico!
 Its culture includes more than 5000 traditional Mexican festivals and events celebrated each year.
-If you’re planning a trip to Mexico, why not take into account which ones are on offer while you’re there.
+If you’re planning a trip to Mexico, why not take into account which ones are on offer while you’re there?
 It will make your trip even more special!
-Here we give you a month by month overview of the key cultural festivities that we recommend.
+Here we give you a month-by-month overview of the key cultural festivities that we recommend.

 Interested in a particular time of year?
 Skip ahead to the most popular Mexican festivals and events by month: